slayer6409/Emergency-Dice-Updated/README.md

 * Teleports you to the ship, but leaves a zombie in your place
 * Spawns a lot of mines outside
 * Breaks a neck of a random player
+* Spawns a bunch of teleporter traps outside(Needs Lethal Things installed)
+* Spawns a bunch of invisible teleporter traps(Needs Lethal Things installed)
+* Spawns a giant Inside
+* Spawns a bunch of Shrimp Inside (Needs LCOffice)
+* Spawns a few Spike traps outside

 ## More to come!